NICMx/FORT-validator/docs/incidence.md

 ## Introduction

 The RPKI RFCs define fairly strict profiles for RPKI objects, and are unequivocal in stating that incorrectly-formed objects are supposed to be rejected by Relying Party validation.
-In practice, however, this does not prevent a significant amount of Certificate Authorities from issuing incorrect objects.
+In practice, however, this does not prevent a significant amount of legitimate Certificate Authorities from issuing incorrect objects.

-By default, Fort is lax with some of this bad practices.
-The `incidence` section of its configuration file is a means to modify its behavior upon encountering profile violations that, from experience, are often overlooked.
+The `incidence` section of Fort's configuration file is a means to modify its behavior upon encountering profile violations that, from experience, are often overlooked.

 ## `incidences` definition